Active Plan Information

 In essence, step therapy requires you to try the preferred alternatives prior to the more expensive prescription drug, unless your physician presents an acceptable medical reason for the more expensive drug or you have already tried the preferred drug and it was not effective.
 There are usually two "steps:” the step one preferred therapy and the step two non-preferred therapy.
 Click here

-to see the most recent list of drugs subject to this program.
+for the list of drugs subject to this program effective July 1, 2022.

 If you have tried a step one medication and it doesn’t work for you and your physician has documentation that you previously tried and failed a first-step medication, the physician, pharmacist or you can contact the OptumRx clinical team at (866) 863-1408 and request a review of the medication.